GPGoforth/Plex-Automation/README.md

 - [ ] Plex Autoscan
 - [ ] Backups
+- [ ] Switch to SABnzb as NZBGet is no longer in development
 - [ ] Monitoring (Including notifications, such as low storage etc..)

 More services: